higab85/TokenCreator/README.md

+# This is the old repo for the token creator.
+Please visit https://github.com/FuturICT2/TokenCreatorApp for the new repo

 # Finance 4.0 Native Mobile App

 This repository contains a front-end of the Finance 4.0 developed in React Native for Android and iOS devices.